Your Kashmir tour is incomplete without a visit to the Martand Sun Temple, an ancient ruin that showcases early Kashmiri architecture.

-In early November 2011, I was fortunate to go on a 10-day trip to Kashmir, a state at the very north of India, that has since been overrun by terrorism and violence.
+In early November 2011, I was fortunate to go on a 10-day trip to Kashmir, a state in the very north of India, that has since been overrun by terrorism and violence.

 During our sightseeing tour of Kashmir, our guide, Parvaiz bhai, took us way off the usual tourist route to see some gems of Kashmiri architecture that very few people get to see.
-One of these was the Martand Sun Temple that lies 8 kilometres (5 miles) from Anantnag.
+One of these was the Martand Sun Temple which lies 8 kilometers (5 miles) from Anantnag.

 History Of The Martand Sun Temple In Kashmir

 Martand is another Sanskrit name for the Hindu Sun-god, Surya.
 It was built during the 8th century A.D. by the third ruler of the Karkota Dynasty, Lalitaditya Muktapida, and destroyed by Sultan Sikandar Butshikan in the early 15th century.

 Now only the ruins remain to tell the story of this excellent specimen of Kashmiri architecture, blended into the Gandharan, Gupta, Chinese, Roman, Syrian-Byzantine and Greek forms of architecture.

 Situated on top of a plateau, one can view the whole of the Kashmir Valley from this temple.
 The courtyard has a primary shrine in its centre and is surrounded by 84 smaller shrines, incorporating a smaller temple that was previously built.

 According to Wikipedia, the primary shrine is located in a centralized structure (the temple proper) that is thought to have had a pyramidal top – a common feature of the temples in Kashmir.

 A number of wall carvings in the antechamber of the temple proper depict other gods, such as Vishnu, and river goddesses, such as Ganga and Yamuna, in addition to the sun-god Surya.

 Many other carvings, like this one depicting a lone musician playing the flute, can be found among them.